-The Counseling Psychologist (TCP) focuses on timely topics in a diversity of areas such as multiculturalism, prevention and intervention, research methods, vocational psychology, assessment, international counseling, health, social justice, and training and supervision.
+The Counseling Psychologist (TCP) publishes articles on the science, practice, and education/training of counseling psychology.
+It also focuses on timely topics in a diversity of areas such as multiculturalism, prevention and intervention, research methods, vocational psychology, assessment, international counseling, health, and social justice and advocacy.

 For more than 40 years, TCP has helped to define the field and expand its boundaries by promoting a strength-based, developmental, and contextual perspective.
 Previous article topics have been oriented around the following subject areas:

 - Health Disparities

 - Mechanisms of Coping

 - Prevention and Intervention